TylerDdao/Sale-Program/README.md

 This feature will delete all sales in the system.
 It provides 2 options, which are save data then delete or delete without saving.
 - If user choose save then delete option, system will ask for file name **file name has to include file format at the end (.txt/.bin/...).** then the system will ask for user's confirmation and then it will provide the name of file after saving process is done.
 - if user choose delete without saving, system will send a warning and then ask for user's confirmation before deleting process.
+## Future Development
+In further version, some new feature would be added.
+- Report mode: Report mode allows user to see summary of sale in a day, months or year as long as the sale data is still saved in the system.
+- Search for item by name: This will be another option for searching for item, it allows user to search for item by its name instead of item ID.
+- Add item to sale by name: It allows user to add item to sale by item's name instead of ID.
 ## License
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)